huan/ducks/README.md

 1. Ducks supports `redux-observable` and `redux-saga` out-of-the-box with zero configuration.
 1. How to stick with the best practices to write a redux reducer bundle by following the ducks modular proposal.

-Talk is cheap, show me the code: the following example code can be found at [examples/quack.ts](examples/quack.ts), you can try it by running the following commands:
+### Talk is cheap, show me the code

+The following example code can be found at [examples/quack.ts](examples/quack.ts), you can try it by running the following commands:

 ```sh
 git clone git@github.com:huan/ducks.git